Doctrine · SOC 2 / ISO 27001 / HIPAA

 Probably operating

-A SOC 2 sample of 60 says: the control was probably operating in the 60 cases the auditor looked at.
-Sampling theory lets you extrapolate at confidence intervals that depend on population size and homogeneity.
-A real auditor would quote you 95% confidence with a margin of error of several percent.
+A SOC 2 sample of 60 says the control was probably working in the 60 cases the auditor checked.
+Sampling math lets you guess beyond that, at a confidence level that depends on how big and how similar the full set of records is.
+A real auditor would give you 95% confidence, with a margin of error of a few percent.

 CRE per-transaction logic